 Infrastructure is crucial to market trade and development, and to increase the environmental and social conditions.
 The People’s Republic of China is very interested to create new opportunities for relations with its neighbour countries.
 The AIIB can also ensure standards such as environmental sustainability and wise use of financial resource’s with the help and expertise of countries such as the UK, France, Germany or Italy.

 The People’s Republic of China encourages other countries from all around the World to take part in the AIIB, so their help can translate into developing LEDCs in South Asia.
-It is important for the People’s Republic of China to emphasize the importance of giving voice and voting power to developing countries at existing international financial institutions (IFIs) The five important recently developed countries Brazil, Russia, India, China and South Africa have together the sum of the 43% of the world’s total population, and their economies combined represent 21% of the global economy, but their representation and voting power isn’t reflected in the IFIs.4
+It is important for the People’s Republic of China to emphasize the importance of giving voice and voting power to developing countries at existing international financial institutions (IFIs).
+The five important recently developed countries: Brazil, Russia, India, China and South Africa have together the sum of the 43% of the world’s total population, and their economies combined represent 21% of the global economy, but their representation and voting power isn’t reflected in the IFIs.4

 General access to renewable and sustainable energy in Sub-Saharan Africa, in order to stimulate economic development